Polynomial-Time Algorithms for Computing the Nucleolus: An Assessment: Reduced Game and Submodular Function Minimization Method

 In this context, it is well-known through~\citet{MPSh:72} that a Davis/Maschler reduced game $\langle\, S, v_{S,\,\vec{x}}\,\rangle$ is convex for a core allocation $\vec{x}$ whenever the default game $\langle\,N, v\,\rangle$ is convex.
 Thus, the convexity property of the Davis/Maschler reduced game is not only restricted to the nucleolus $\vec{x}:=\nu(N,v)$ of the original game $\langle\,N, v\,\rangle$ as the authors claim by their Proposition 2.3.
 It also holds for all reduced games that can be derived from a core allocation of a convex game, i.e., the statement holds for all $\vec{x} \in \mathcal{C}(N,v)$ -- including the nucleolus -- whenever $\langle\,N, v\,\rangle$ is convex.
 The same argument also applies to the formula applied by the authors in line 7 of Algorithm~\ref{alg:07}.
 Interestingly, although the author recognized these facts in the appendix of their work, they completely ignored the implications in their proofs.

 Contrary to all facts from the literature, they apply, through Proposition 2.2, their own version of RGP.
 This states that the restriction of the computed nucleolus to the components of coalition $N^{k}$ is also the nucleolus of the reduced game $\langle\, N^{k}, v_{N^{k},\,\vec{x}}\,\rangle$.
 This is, of course, a true statement.
-However, it puts aside that RGP holds even for all core allocations and not only for the nucleolus.
+However, this version does not contain the essentials for this game property, so the crucial implications of it are overlooked by~\citeauthor{maggiorano:2025} In particular, that the reduced game property is a consistency property (see Definition~\ref{def:hm_rgp0}).